 World War Two, 1939-1945

 James Glyn Davies, Flying Officer, 175652, Royal Air Force Volunteer Reserve.
-James was the son of Thomas and Mary Davies, of Carmarthen, and the husband of Hannah May Davies, of Carmarthen.
-He served with 166 Squadron, Royal Air Force, which was a heavy bomber unit, equipped with the Avro Lancaster III, based at RAF Kirmington.
-James was killed when his Lancaster Mark III, Serial LM722 was shot down while returning from a raid on Germany on 24 September 1944.
-He was 31 years old, and is commemorated on the Runnymede Memorial, Surrey.
+James was born in 1913, the son of Thomas Davies and Mary Davies (nee Lewis), of Carmarthen.
+He married Hannah May Daniel, of Bronwydd, in 1941.
+James enlisted into the Royal Air Force Volunteer Reserve and after completing his training as a pilot was posted to 166 Squadron, Royal Air Force, which was a heavy bomber unit, equipped with the Avro Lancaster III, based at RAF Kirmington.
+On the night of 23 September 1944, James took off from Kirmington, flying an Avro Lancaster III, Serial LM722, which joined a bomber group despatched to strike targets in Neuss.
+James was killed when his Lancaster was lost without trace on the following morning, 24 September 1944, with its entire crew of seven men.
+The 31-year-old is commemorated on the Runnymede Memorial, Surrey.